 The development of tree-ring chronologies for all dominant tree species at our site [@helcoski_growing_2019] made it possible to compare historical drought responses across 12 species and their associated traits at a single site for the first time (verify- Neil, Alan).
 Concerted measurement of leaf hydraulic traits of emerging importance [@scoffoni_leaf_2014;@bartlett_correlations_2016; @medeiros_extensive_2019] allowed novel insights into the role of hydraulic traits in shaping drought response.
-The finding that PLAdry and πtlp can be useful for predicting drought responses–with both appearing in the top overall model and two of the three top models for each drought (Table 5)–is consistent with studies demonstrating that these are physiolgoically meaningful traits linked to species distribution along moisture gradients [@medeiros_extensive_2019] (MORE REFS–KAT/NOBBY/LAWREN).
+The finding that PLAdry and πtlp can be useful for predicting drought responses, with both appearing in the top overall model and two of the three top models for each drought (Table 5), is consistent with studies demonstrating that these are physiolgoically meaningful traits linked to species distribution along moisture gradients [@medeiros_extensive_2019] (MORE REFS–KAT/NOBBY/LAWREN).
 It is scientifically exciting in that this finding indicates that PLAdry and πtlp, which can be measured relatively easily [@bartlett_rapid_2012; @scoffoni_leaf_2014], hold promise for predicting drought growth responses across species.
 The importance of linking species’ traits to drought responses increases with tree species diversity; whereas it is feasible to study drought responses for all dominant species in most boreal and temperate forests (e.g., this study), this becomes difficult to impossible for diverse tropical forests, where linking hydraulic traits to drought responses would be invaluable for forecasting how little-known species and whole forests will respond to future droughts (REFS?–KAT/NOBBY/LAWREN).

 Our analysis of hydraulic traits focused on species-level comparisons and did not characterize the role of variation with height.
 As noted above, leaves found higher on a tree tend to have more hydraulically conservative traits, and therefore we would expect that average leaf characteristics of an individual tree would scale with its crown height, with taller individuals having on average more drought-resistant traits.
 If vertical trends for PLAdry and πtlp, which have not been characterized (LAWREN, IS THIS TRUE?), follow the general pattern of increasing leaf drought resistance with height, our analysis would be biased in a conservative direction when assessing H2.3* (Table 1)–i.e., accounting traits on an individual level should result in a stronger negative effect of ln[H].
 Further characterization of leaf hydraulic traits in relation to height and crown exposure would be valuable for enhancing our understanding of the interactive effects of tree height and traits on drought responses.